Cover screenshot from a deepfakes video featuring images of Emma Watson, retrieved from BBC. 2 minute read.

 But there is nothing funny or acceptable about ruining someone’s image for sexual entertainment.

 While notable porn sites like Pornhub have previously promised to ban deepfakes porn, their users are still managing to upload and spread these videos and images at a crazy rate.
-Other sites where deepfakes porn has become popular are taking a more aggressive approach like the gif site, Gfycat, who says it’s figured out a way to train an artificial intelligence to spot fraudulent videos.
-With this developing technology, Gfycat—who has at least 200 million active daily users—hopes to bring a more comprehensive approach to kicking deepfakes off their site for good.
+Other sites where deepfake porn has become popular are taking a more aggressive approach, like the gif site, Gfycat, which says it’s figured out a way to train artificial intelligence to spot fraudulent videos.
+With this developing technology, Gfycat—which has at least 200 million active daily users—hopes to bring a more comprehensive approach to kicking deepfakes off their site for good.

-Other websites like Reddit and Twitter are relying on users to report deepfakes content on their platforms.
-Not a very developed system, but at least they’re taking a stand against this unacceptable content.
+Websites like Reddit and Twitter rely on users to report deepfake content on their platforms.
+The system isn’t highly developed, but, at least, it demonstrates their stand against this unacceptable content.

 Get Involved